Checking fabricated components and structures

 7. ensure that any out-of-specification products are clearly labelled/identified

-8. resolve any problems as they occur, within your level of responsibility
+8. resolve any issues as they occur, within your level of responsibility

 9. leave the work area in a safe and tidy condition on completion of the activities